What is Fix & Flash?

 Who can use Fix & Flash?

-Fix & Flash is a strong repair glue available to all DIY enthusiasts.
+Fix & Flash is a strong repair glue available to all DIY enthusiasts and crafters.
 However, this product is not a toy and has small parts that can be ingested, please keep it out of the reach of children.
 If ingested, consult a doctor immediately.
-If you consult a doctor, keep the product or label available.
+If you consult a doctor, keep the product or packaging available.

 Can I use Fix & Flash for dental care such as rebonding a tooth?